 Until mid of 2015 the Visa on Arrival regulation applied to most countries.
 In order to increase visitors coming to Indonesia the ministry of tourism decided to change the rules boldly.
 Indonesia hopes that by waiving the visa fee for so many countries, more tourists will come.
-Whether a visa cost of 35US$ was truly a deal breaker for tourists to come to Indonesia will have to be seen.
+Whether a visa cost of 35US$ was truly a deal breaker for tourists to book their holidays to Indonesia will have to be seen.
 So far, the income Indonesia lets go of, (35US$ for around 3mio foreign tourists every year) is quite substantial for this country, which needs urgently funds for improving infrastructure.

 |Following nationalities cannot get a free entry stamp but still have to obtain at least a Visa on Arrival.
 (Costs: US$35)|

 |30 days, extendable at the immigration office for another 30days.|

 |Visa regulations, Bali, Indonesia|

 |If you have a passport from a country that is not listed above then you have to apply for a visa abroad - in one of the Indonesian embassies or consulates.
 Visas are issued to those persons who are visiting Indonesia on government work, on business, for social-cultural activities and for holidays (purpose of visit).
 If you wish to stay longer than 30 days then you could apply for 60 days Visa - depending on your purpose of visit (e.g. sponsor letter needed).
 Note: A standard 30 days Visa on Arrival can be extended in Indonesia in one of the immigration offices (or with the help of an agent).
 A 30 days free entry stamp cannot be extended.|